elvivero/frutas/readme.md

 ## To do

-- Carousel: flechas
-- Video etiqutas
-- Logos
+- Placeholders para videos vimeo

 ## Update dependencies (gems)